damianhakert/damianhakert.github.io/source/_posts/2015-11-22-gitlab-8-2-released.markdown

 ## Award Emoji

-As a remote worker, you get fewer opportunities for high-fives, thumbs-ups, and fist bumps.
+As a remote worker, you get fewer opportunities for high-fives and thumbs-ups.
 In order to make virtual celebrations easier, you can now vote on issues and merge requests using emoji!

 ![Add award emoji to issues and merge requests in GitLab 8.2](/images/8_2/emoji.png)